Mary Hastings: Biography

 Mary Hastings was born c.
 1552.
 She was the youngest daughter of Francis Hastings, 2nd Earl of Huntingdon and Katherine Pole.
 In her youth, her brother Henry Hastings negotiated with John de Vere, 16th Earl of Oxford for Mary or her sister Elizabeth to be betrothed to Edward de Vere, Lord Bulbeck with a dowry of 1,000 marks and a jointure of £1,000.
 However, the Earl died before Hastings came of age and Edward's new guardian William Cecil, Lord Bughley arranged for him to marry his daughter Ann Cecil instead of one of the Hastings sisters.

 By her late 20s, Mary Hastings had joined the court of Queen Elizabeth I. In 1581, Dr Robert Jacobi, an English doctor living in Moscow, suggested that Hastings would make a suitable eighth wife for the Russian tsar, Ivan the Terrible.
 Hastings was deemed suitable for the marriage as she was a descendant of the House of Plantagenet and was thus of royal blood.
 The Russian ambassador to England Fyodor Pisemsky, was ordered by Ivan to report on her appearance and to obtain a portrait for him.
 Queen Elizabeth was in trade negotiations with Russia but delayed seeing Pisemsky in relation to Hastings.
 When they finally met in 1582, the Queen claimed that Hastings had smallpox and that it would be intrusive for her to sit for a portrait.
 A later meeting in 1583 involved the Queen enquiring as to what status the marriage would give Hastings.
-Pisemsky answered that she'd have her own court if she converted to Orthodoxy and that any children they had would be treated as holding equal sovereign status as Ivan's son Fyodor.
+Pisemsky answered that she would have her own court if she converted to Orthodoxy and that any children they had would be treated as holding equal sovereign status as Ivan's son Fyodor.
 Eventually, Pisemsky and his interpreter were granted an audience with Hastings at a garden party later in the year by the Queen.
 Jerome Horsey recorded the encounter as such: